 Creating the Company List

-Step One: On the top right corner of Sharpspring, click the green New button and on the drop-down select List.
+Step One: On the toolbar top right, click New, then on the drop-down select List.

-Step Four: From the list screen, scroll down to the Dynamic or Static section.
+Step Three: From the list screen, scroll down to the Dynamic or Static section.

 NOTE: Static lists are lists you can apply rules to, but that only build one time.
 They do not proactively listen for further changes and apply leads as they meet your criteria.
-In contrast, Dynamic lists are lists that will keep adding leads as they fulfill the criteria you’ve specified.
+In contrast, dynamic lists are lists that will keep adding leads as they fulfill the criteria you’ve specified.
 Additionally, there’s a toggle Apply to the contacts already in your database.
 If this toggle is off, dynamic lists will start off empty and only apply leads as they meet your criteria going forward.
 If this toggle is on, it will apply the rules to existing contacts as well as those in the future.
-For this example, we want a Dynamic List with the toggle turned on.
+For this example, you will choose a dynamic List with the toggle turned on.

-Step Five: Next, you will declare the conditionals for when this list should pull in a lead.
+Step Four: Declare the conditionals for when this list should pull in a lead by selecting the following.

 TIP!
-In our example, we want it to pull in a lead when they are associated with a company, either through their Company field or Email field.
+In this example, pull in a lead when they are associated with a company, either through their Company field or Email field.
 Since a contact in SharpSpring should have, at minimum, at least one of these fields, this should pull in all of the contacts in the system.

 In the When a contact drop-down, under Lead Actions, select has the field. begin typing Company, and select the field from the autocomplete options.
 Enter the name of the company in the text input, and select exactly from the drop-down menu.

-Step Seven: Ensure the rules and rule groups are being compared on a “when any” basis by looking at the drop-down menus above.
+Step Six: Ensure the rules and rule groups are being compared on a “when any” basis by looking at the drop-down menus above.
 This will ensure that only one of the conditions needs to be true in order for that contact to be added to this list.
+Click Save Changes.

 Creating the Exclusion List

-Step One: Repeat steps 1 through 5 for the Exclusion List.
+Step One: Repeat steps 1 through 3 from the section above, for the Exclusion List.